 REC Pricing Trends

 REC prices vary greatly by state and can be volatile.
 RECs that are eligible to meet state RPS compliance requirements tend to be relatively expensive compared to RECs in states with voluntary wholesale markets.
-Even the wholesale values for compliance-eligible RECs can vary greatly by state and through time depending on the specific policy and current supply-demand dynamics.
-For example, in states with a solar carve-out, solar RECs (SRECs) tend to be more expensive.
-And, over time as an RPS goal is reached and demand declines, an oversupply of RECs may result, with a subsequent decline in REC prices.
+Even the wholesale values for compliance-eligible RECs can vary greatly depending on the specific policy and current supply-demand dynamics.
+For example, in states with a solar RPS carve-out, solar RECs (SRECs) tend to be more expensive.
+Over time, as RPS goals are reached and demand declines, an oversupply of RECs may result, with a subsequent decline in REC prices.
 The overall success of renewables has enabled many states, including Texas to meet their RPS requirement early.

 Be aware of the market dynamics in the state in which you are looking to procure renewable energy as the value of the additional income from RECs can have a major impact on the deal’s economics.

 If you’d like to discuss how solar project development can help you meet your renewable energy goals, or need help understanding the market dynamics of your state, give us a call at (410) 604-3603 or contact us online today.